fergald/docs/explainers/permissions-policy-unload.md

 If there are use cases that still require unload handlers please let us know.

+### Unload Handlers are Preventing BFCache Use.

+From Chromium telemetry,
+for 16% of history navigations, the only reason blocking from entering BFCache is that they have an unload handler in some frame.
+There are lots more pages blocked by unload+some other reasons, so other browsers (that do not block on those reasons) could be seeing far higher than 16% that are only blocked by unload.

+### Sites are Trying to Keep Unload Away

 For sites that have removed some or all of their unload handlers, we would like them to have way to ensure that no new handlers are introduced in the future.
+For large, multi-team sites,
+it is impossible to prevent unload handlers from being added by teams who are unaware of the performance problems it cases.
+We have seen this several times recently on Google properties.
 In addition to that,
 sometimes getting rid of unload handlers from the page is not easy e.g. in the case when a third party code library uses unload handlers silently.

+### Expected impact

 This proposal gives the site
 a way stop firing unload handlers even if they are added by code outside of their control.